milo-codes/blackjack_game__javascript/README.md

 To play Blackjack, you will first need to run the following commands in Terminal:

 1. npm install (to install dependencies)
-2. npm run build (optional - to re-generate the bundle.js frontend file)
-3. npm run start (to run the node server)
+2. npm run start (to run the node server)

 Next direct your browser to http://localhost:3000